rahulssheth1/startup_fair_2018_final/README.md

 # How to solve an issue:

   - Create a new branch with the issue name on it.
+Don't work off and commit directly to master!
   - Resolve the issue.
-  - Create a PR and post screenshots of what the change looks like
+  - Create a PR and post screenshots of what the change looks like.

+  - Also, if there's a change that needs to be done but there isn't an issue for it, create it first and then assign yourself.
+    We don't want people doing double work.